i3labs/i3labs.github.io/_posts/2019-03-09-getting-inputs-for-your-voice-app.md

 });
 ```

-In this case, we are calling the parameter `plannedDayQuery`, and once we have declared it to the framework we can use it anywhere in our conversations.
+Here, we are calling the parameter `plannedDayQuery`, and once we have declared it to the framework we can use it anywhere in our conversations.

 Building out the above conversation examples gives us the following conversation flow: